tian-chan/hugo-academic/content/authors/admin/_index.md

 bio: Scholar researching and teaching in the areas of operations and innovation management.
 interests:
-  - Product Design
-  - Service Design
+  - Product and Service Design
+  - Generation and Evaluation of Novel Things
-  - Teams & Networks
+  - Teams and Networks
-  - Intellectual Property
   - Information Retrieval
-  - Data Analytics
 social:
   - icon: envelope
     icon_pack: fas